Cyb3rWard0g/HELK/README.md

 - [X] Add Jupyter Notebook on the top of Spark
 - [X] Kafka Integration
 - [ ] Create Jupyter Notebooks showing how to use Spark & GraphFrames
-- [ ] Enhance elasticsearch configuration to make it more scalable
 - [ ] MITRE ATT&CK mapping to logs or dashboards
 - [ ] Cypher for Apache Spark Integration (Might have to switch from Jupyter to Zeppelin Notebook)
 - [ ] Somehow integrate neo4j spark connectors with build
-- [ ] Install Elastalert
+- [ ] Install Elastalert & Create Rules
-- [ ] Create Elastalert rules
 - [ ] Nxlog parsers (Logstash Filters)
 - [ ] Add more network data sources (i.e Bro)